airbytehq/airbyte/docs/integrations/sources/google-search-console.md

 ## Prerequisites

 - A verified property in Google Search Console
-- Enabled Google Search Console API
+- Google Search Console API enabled for your project

 ## Setup guide